-In an Alternate Universe version of the Edo period, Japan was occupied not by the usual Western fleets like you'd expect from normal history — but by a race of space aliens known as the Amanto, who brought with them super-futuristic technology (resulting in things like mopeds, TVs and robots being invented earlier then usual), a ban on swords and the fall of the samurai class as we know it.
+In an Alternate Universe version of the Edo period, Japan was not visited by European flotillas and subtly encouraged to drop her tariffs and expand her inter-country trade — but was visited by a race of space aliens known as the Amanto, who brought with them super-futuristic know-how and gadgets (resulting in things like mopeds, TVs and robots being invented earlier then usual), a ban on swords and the fall of the samurai caste as we know it.
 A resistance group set out and declared war on the Amanto to no avail, and the samurai were all but wiped from the map.
 Enter Gintoki Sakata, a former member of said resistance group; once an impressive swordsman, he dropped out because in the end, it really wasn't worth it to be fighting against a bunch of stupid foreigners in the first place.Nowadays, Gintoki makes his living as a self-appointed freelancer, taking on any job he can for cash to pay his rent, but that doesn't seem to happen very often when there's sweets and Shounen Jump to be had.
 Joining him in his exploits are samurai-in-training Shinpachi Shimura, who winds up taking the brunt of much of the series' abuse and leads a pop idol's fanclub; Kagura, a young alien girl who spends most of the time eating, beating someone up, or just generally being an idiot; and Sadaharu, Kagura's giant pet dog that gleefully chomps on everyone and anyone.
 A lot.Gintama is the sometimes-anachronistic brainchild of Hideaki Sorachi, who had originally intended to create a manga inspired by an NHK drama about the Shinsengumi.
 However, despite the historical connotations that the Edo period brings, it's a Gag Series in one of its most warped states, filled with Shout Outs to everything under the sun (even fellow Shonen Jump series such as Bleach and One Piece are not immune to lampooning), over-the-top humour, ridiculous puns, sight gags and a liberal dash of action to top it all off.
 Stories tend to emphasize no such thing as black and white and how that plays into the Japanese concept of honor.After the manga premiered in 2004, a one-episode OVA for JUMP Festa was produced; a Sunrise-produced TV series made its debut in April of 2006 and finished its run in March of 2010, after which Yorinuki Gintama-san (literally "The Very Best of Gintama") followed, which was essentially just reruns of old Gintama episodes remastered in HD with new opening and ending themes, eventually the reruns came to an end and in April 2011 Gintama was finally continued as Gintama' (Note the dash)... until thatended in March 2012... and returned with a new season on October 4... which later ended in March 2013 as well, apparently this time for real.
 It has been mentioned however, that should the second movie do well enough, then the higher-ups will likely take notice.An English translation of the manga was published by Viz but was cancelled after Volume 23 due to low sales.
 The anime is licensed by Sentai Filmworks, who have so far released the first season on 4 DVD sets, as well as the movie adaptation of the Benizakura arc on DVD and Blu-Ray.
 The DVD releases for the show is unfortunately sub-only, though the movie was released with an english dub, and according to The Other Wiki, Sentai Filmworks may or may not release more of the show depending on how well the movie does.Complete with its own Character page, Shout-Outs page, and Ho yay page where contributions are greatly encouraged and appreciated.

 This show provides examples of: